-The Irish Government is planning to launch an auto-enrolment pension scheme from 2022.
-Automatic enrolment in Ireland is being mooted as a measure that, if introduced, could bridge the pension gap.
-But how will auto-enrolment pension work and how can it affect your pension plan?
+The Minister for Social Protection has presented to government the final design principles for a proposed auto-enrolment retirement savings system for Ireland.
+Automatic enrolment in Ireland is being mooted as a measure that could bridge the pension gap.
+But how will auto-enrolment pension work and how will it affect your pension plan?

 Can I rely on the State pension?

-According to the CSO, the number of workers who expect the State pension to be their main source of income has risen from 26% in 2009 to 36% in 2015*.
-A sharp fall in pension coverage is cause for concern for all of us because the increase in reliance on the State pension will place even more pressure on already strained resources.
+Many workers expect the State pension to be their main source of income and this reliance on the State pension will place even more pressure on already strained resources.
 Therefore, auto enrolment is seen as a viable solution to the pension problem and could encourage people to be more financially aware of the importance of saving for their retirement.

 In order to secure a financial future, starting a pension is one of the smartest financial decisions you can make.
 When choosing a pension, having all the information you need is key.
 Sound advice is invaluable, so it's a good idea to seek advice from a financial advisor.
 An independent financial advisor can guide you through the process and help you select the right plan for your circumstances.
 You can find a local financial advisor near you with the Zurich Advisor Finder.
 Alternatively, our Financial Planning Team can provide you with more information about Zurich's pension plans and options.